 Yes, they truly stayed so grounded and true to themselves.

-The sisters' popularity literally exploded very quickly worldwide.
+The sisters' popularity literally exploded, very quickly.
 Did the speed of their worldwide success surprise you?

-Well yes, but at that point you have the problem of making the follow up and to work on a lot of other things that are involved and unfortunately Mel fell ill really just as the worldwide explosion happened.
-I remember Mel was in Japan promoting and she fell ill and that's when we knew something was seriously wrong and we had to fly her back.
-Unfortunately we never really ever saw their success explode the way it was exploding because we were too worried about Mel so the success and the euphoria that we were feeling was soon dampened by Mel's illness and at that point Mel's recovery was the only thing that we cared about!
+Well yes, but at that point, you have the problem of making the follow up and to work on a lot of other things that are involved and, unfortunately, Mel fell ill really just as the worldwide explosion happened.
+I remember Mel was in Japan promoting and she fell ill.
+That's when we knew something was seriously wrong and we had to fly her back.
+Unfortunately, we never really ever saw their success explode the way it was exploding because we were too worried about Mel.
+The success and the euphoria that we were feeling was soon dampened by her illness and, at that point, Mel's recovery was the only thing that we cared about!